 These artistically engineered treasures were heavily modeled after the ornate inventions of renowned German goldsmith Johann Melchior Dinglinger.
 Throughout the 18th century, designers like Maurice would continue to replicate these chic mechanical trinkets, which were popular for years to come.

-The Beast’s Castle Design
+Beauty And The Beast Castle Design

 The Beast’s extravagant castle has fallen into disarray, but bits of its original grandeur peek out from under the dust.
 The castle in both the animated and live action versions, are heavy modeled after the impressive architecture of the Chateau of Chambord.